Skip to content

 • It helps reinforce your company’s commitment to existing and prospective customers and employees.

-• It can serve as a competitive advantage, making your company stand out.
+• It can give your company a competitive advantage, making it stand out.

-• You can discard your NPS score and instead focus on creating a credible and compelling brand promise that aligns your words with your actions.
+• You can discard your NPS score and instead focus on crafting a credible, compelling brand promise that aligns your words with your actions.

 • Prospective employees will take notice.
 People prefer to work with and for a company that is brave enough to publish their NPS score.
 Most people presume that there is a strong connection between satisfied customers and happy employees.